 In “the old days,” full retirement age was 65, and most people retired and began collecting Social Security benefits at that age.
 Probably because of this, the Social Security Administration was put in charge of Medicare enrollment.
 However, now most people’s full retirement age for purposes of Social Security is not until age 67.
 And quite a few people continue to work even beyond that age.

 Although the Social Security Administration is still the gatekeeper for Medicare, the best place to gather information on Medicare is medicare.gov.
+Click on “Get Started with Medicare,” and you will be taken to a page that lays out four steps related to signing up and using for Medicare:

 Just browse to medicare.gov and click on “Get Started.”
 Then “Get the basics,” then “Learn based on my situation.”
 The web pages will ask a series of questions and guide you to pages that will present you with various insurance options to choose from based on your situation.